Rene Ricard: Life and career

 His second book of poetry, God With Revolver (Hanuman Books) was published ten years later, edited by Raymond Foye.
 The same year he contributed poems to Francesco Clemente: Sixteen Pastels (London: Anthony D'Offay).
 Ricard released two other volumes of poetry: Trusty Sarcophagus Co.
 (Inanout Press, 1990), which featured his poems rendered in paintings and drawings and was the basis of an exhibit at the Petersburg Gallery, New York City; and Love Poems (C U Z Editions, 1999) as a collaboration with artist Robert Hawkins who provided drawings for the book.
-Ricard also saw publication of single-poem works as limited edition artist books: Opera of the Worms with paintings by Judith Rifka (1984), Cecil (2004), and In Daddy's Hand with artist Rita Barros (2010).
+Ricard also saw publication of single-poem works as limited edition artist books: Opera of the Worms with paintings by Judy Rifka (1984), Cecil (2004), and In Daddy's Hand with artist Rita Barros (2010).

 Beginning in the late 1980s Ricard's poems were often rendered in paintings and drawings.
 His work was the subject of several solo gallery exhibitions in the United States and United Kingdom, as well as being represented in many group exhibitions.
 In 2003, Percival Press published the full-color monograph Paintings & Drawings, illustrating a collection of visually rendered poems by Ricard.
-In 2004, Ricard created the album cover for Shadows Collide With People by musician John Frusciante.
+In 2004, Ricard created the album cover for Shadows Collide with People by musician John Frusciante.

 Ricard was portrayed by Michael Wincott in Julian Schnabel's biographical film, Basquiat (1996).
 He lived at the famed Hotel Chelsea in New York City intermittently for 40 years.